 How will our culture have developed 500 years from now?
-In Polaris, Chanee Choi playfully explores the potential of cultural evolution in collaboration with choreographers Sarah Chiesa, and Catherine Wolf, who mixed elements of Japanese Butoh with the Korean Seung-mu, a dance created by female Choson monks after the Imjin war to heal and console.
+In Polaris, Chanee Choi playfully explores the potential of cultural evolution in collaboration with choreographers Sarah Lisette Chiesa, and Katrina Wolfe, who mixed elements of Japanese Butoh with the Korean Seung-mu, a dance created by female Choson monks after the Imjin war to heal and console.
 In the mingling of the two forms, we continue this healing and gesture toward an inclusive future utopia.

 Polaris is a space to discover the signal within that connects all of us through immersive light and interactive video installation.
 Polaris is inspired by starlight and our existence in the universe.
 We have a signal within us that we can use to communicate with other worlds.
 The Introspective signal that connects all of us might be in a dead zone temporarily, but we should believe that it is within us.
 Our signal connects us to the universe, and could be something we can see, feel, or touch.
 Like footsteps echoing in a cave, your movements through Polaris will be echoed in the light it shines as it reacts to your presence.
 People are invited into The Polaris Experience by an 8’ x 4’ sculpture which contains motion-activated LEDs with IR receivers.
 The sculpture is shaped like using four profiles of my face.